codelinde/markdown-previewer/README.markdown

-# Markdown Previewer Full Layout
+# Markdown Previewer

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/codelinde/pen/WNQzyRE](https://codepen.io/codelinde/pen/WNQzyRE).
+Allows you to see the HTML rendering of markdown inputted.